Research & Projects

 Among the earliest and most successful drugs of the 20th century were molecules targeting G-protein coupled receptors (GPCR), cell-surface proteins that bind endogenous small-molecule ligands (e.g., histamine).
 Our lab is working to define new types of small molecule pharmacology for well-validated brain targets that have no known endogenous small molecule ligands.

-In collaboration with the laboratories of Michelle Arkin, PhD, and Peter Walter, PhD, we identified and chemically optimized a novel class of inhibitors of the cellular stress response.
+Working with the laboratories of Michelle Arkin, PhD, and Peter Walter, PhD, we identified and chemically optimized a novel class of inhibitors of the cellular stress response.
 These compounds, dubbed “ISRIB” for Integrated Stress Response InhiBitors, act by the unprecedented molecular mechanism of activating the guanine exchange activity of eIF2B, making stressed cells insensitive to the translation repression conferred by eIF2a phosphorylation.
 As such, ISRIB analogs act downstream of the eIF2a kinases (e.g., PERK, HRI, etc.) that have been the target of more traditional drug discovery efforts.
 In animal models, ISRIB has shown remarkable effects ranging from enhancement of memory consolidation to neuroprotection in prion disease and recovery from traumatic brain injury.
-Further development of these compounds towards the clinic is being undertaken by biopharmaceutical company Calico.
+This series of compounds was licensed to Calico, which in 2021 announced that an eIF2B activator had entered the clinic.

 Potassium two-pore (K2P) channels are voltage-gated ion channels that produce “leak” currents to control electrical excitability in the brain, cardiovascular system, and somatosensory system.
 The TREK subfamily of K2Ps is important in ischemia, neuroprotection, pain, depression, and anesthetic responses.
 Unfortunately, chemical validation of TREK channels as drug targets has been hindered by a dearth of small molecule ligands that modulate TREK function.
 Working with the Minor Lab at UCSF, we are using a combination of X-ray crystallography, protein engineering, and synthetic/medicinal chemistry to better understand the mechanism of known TREK modulators (e.g., BL-1249) and to discover and characterize new small molecules and their cognate modulatory binding sites.
 To date, we have described two new classes of TREK activators (ML67-33 and ML335) that bind at distinct, previously unknown sites.
 Our current efforts are focused on turning these nascent small molecules into chemical biology tools and drug leads to study TREK function in cells, tissue slices, and whole animals.